- Cold, Hot, Extra Hot and Ambient Water

 - BioCote Antimicrobial Protection

-White tap water, sometimes referred to as cloudy or milky water is often due to excessive air being trapped in your residential pipes or main supply.
+White water can be caused by excessive trapped air in your water pipes or main supply.
 This leads to a build-up of pressure, forming air bubbles in your water that are released when the tap is run. he trapped air dissolves in the water but when you run a tap, built-up pressure is released and air bubbles are formed, which give your water its white appearance.
 This is called aeration and does not make your drinking water unsafe.
 If your water does appear to run white, it should clear after a short while.
 White water is also a sign of a high level of chlorine in your water, which is often used to disinfect water during repair work.

 Your water supply might be contaminated by impurities accumulated along the path feeding your resident.
 These impurities can come from many places including the surrounding reservoirs or pipes, and arrive in your water supply.
 These are generally harmless but aesthetically unpleasant.